 First off, let’s define what an “elevator pitch” is: It’s a short 30 second to 1 minute statement in which you tell someone who you are and what value you can add to their community.
 It gets its name from the concept of telling someone about yourself or your idea while riding in the elevator with them: you only have a brief amount of time to impress.

 In the college admission context, your elevator pitch must define who you are and how you can add value to their institution.
 Mastering your elevator pitch is the key to impressing the college admissions committee and boosting your odds of acceptance.

 Here are some things you can do to achieve this:

 Recognize the unique traits that set you apart from the crowd.

-Highlight your talents and areas of expertise.
+Highlight your unique talents and areas of expertise.
 Emphasize how you can use these attributes to add value to your classroom and to the college.